 The Market Operator shall procure that, where the Participant is a Standard Participant, the Participant’s Undefined Potential Exposure in respect of its Generator Units will be calculated in accordance with the provisions paragraph G.14.10.

+The following provisions of section G.14.9 and G.14.10 do not apply to any Generator Unit, which is registered as part of an Autoproducer Site.

 Calculations in respect of Billing Period Payments

 The Billing Period Cashflow (CUBpgω) for Standard Participant p in respect of its Generator Units for each Sample Undefined Exposure Period ω in the Historical Assessment Period to be applied for the Undefined Exposure Period g shall be calculated by the Market Operator as follows: